-Working from home has suddenly become the new norm for many employees across the globe due to efforts to stop the spread of COVID-19.
+Working from home has become the new norm for many employees across the globe due to the COVID-19 pandemic.

 Try to stay positive and relaxed

 The more stress you feel, the worse your mood and the harder it will be to get things done.
 Focus your energy on completing one task at a time — whether it be work or family-related — rather than worrying about how to do all of them at once.

 Prioritize your to-do’s

 Create a to-do list and a schedule of tasks you need to complete, with the most important ones at the top.
 Budget time for each of those items, and stick to your schedule as closely as you can.

 When you feel overwhelmed, take some time to relax.
 Try to breathe deeply with your eyes closed, concentrating on your breathing.
 Or do some yoga or gentle stretches.
 Relax your muscles by starting with your toes and slowly relaxing each muscle in your body as you work your way up to your head.

 When your to-do list is already full, say no to more projects at work and home if you can.
 Find out your boss’ top priorities and work on those, but be careful not to promise more than you can deliver.
 Make it clear that if you work on project “X,” you may have to push back the deadline on project “Y.”

 Don’t be afraid to ask your co-workers or family members for help.
 Have your partner or older kids pitch in around the house and cook meals, do some cleaning, and take care of a few loads of laundry.
 Even younger kids may be old enough to dust or set the table.
 It’s much less stressful if you’re working as a team.